hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 Instances should be running an AMI that has had Consul installed via the [consul-install](/modules/consul-install) module.
 You pass in the ID of the AMI to run using the `ami_id` input parameter.

-TODO: should we provide a way to automatically roll out updates across the ASG?
-We could use the [create_before_destroy approach described by Paul Hinze](https://groups.google.com/forum/#!msg/terraform-tool/7Gdhv1OAc80/iNQ93riiLwAJ), although we'd need to hook up a load balancer to the ASG.
-However, that approach creates an entirely new ASG, so all the locally stored data on the nodes of the original ASG would have to be synced to the new nodes.
-Is this a slow process or a bad approach?
-Should the nodes be updated in-place instead (mutable infrastructure) using a cfg mgmt tool?

 ### EC2 Instance Tags

 The ASG adds a tag called `consul-cluster` to each EC2 instance and sets the value of the tag to the name of the